stefan-wuensch/tmp/README.md

 5. **CriticalAlarmTopic** is the name of the SNS Topic which will send alarm notifications to Nagios.
 This topic name needs to be looked up in the [AWS Console for SNS](https://console.aws.amazon.com/sns/) after the Topics Stack has been created.
+Example: `arn:aws:sns:us-east-1:014311208322:HUIT_Nagios_Critical`
-**_TO DO_** Find out if any AWS VPC can talk to an existing SNS Topic!!
+**_TO DO_** Find out if any AWS VPC can talk to an existing SNS Topic in another VPC!!
 If it can, we don't have to create a Topic Stack for every customer!!

-6. **DBClass** is the type of RDS.
+6. **DBClass** is the type and size of RDS.
 The `AllowedValues` should already include all popular types of RDS, but if not simply add to that list.
 Then from the same [AWS Console for RDS Instances](https://console.aws.amazon.com/rds/home?region=us-east-1#dbinstances:) as in Step 4 find the RDS to be monitored and select (click) it.
+The value shown for `Instance Class` in the Console is the value to be used for `DBClass` in the template Default.
+Example: `db.m1.small`

+7. **DBName** is the database name itself.
+Unlike `MasterDB` in step 4 above (which is the name of the *RDS Instance*) the `DBName` is the application-layer name of the database.
+It's this name that database clients use as well.
+Again refer to the same [AWS Console for RDS Instances](https://console.aws.amazon.com/rds/home?region=us-east-1#dbinstances:) as in Step 4 and Step 6.
+Find the `DB Name` and use this for the Default in the template.
+Example: `drupaldb`